Abu al-Hasan Mosque

-The Mosque of Abu al-Hasan is a historic neighbourhood mosque in Fes el-Bali, the old medina of Fes, Morocco.
+The Mosque of Abu al-Hasan is a historic neighbourhood mosque in Fes el-Bali, the old medina of Fez, Morocco.
 It is located on Tala'a Seghira street, near the Bou Inania Madrasa.

 History

 The mosque was built in 1341 by the Marinid sultan Abu al-Hasan, as recorded by a foundation inscription carved on a marble plaque inside.
 It was renovated by the Alawi sultan Moulay Slimane during his reign between 1792 and 1822.
-It bears many resemblances to the Chrabliyine Mosque to the east, which was founded and also later renovated at around the same times.
+It bears many resemblances to the Sharabliyyin Mosque to the east, which was founded and also later renovated at around the same times.

 Architecture

 General layout and interior

 The mosque is a generally rectangular building 17 meters wide and 10.35 meters deep.
 The mosque's street facade is marked by a doorway in the shape of a horseshoe arch, which is overshadowed by an ornately carved wooden canopy.